 Hall of Shame

 The Hall of Shame is for people and employers who say retro, mistrustful, and anti-employee things about remote employment.
-Before anyone writes to me to tell me that “overemployment” (working two full-time jobs), “quiet quitting,”’ and “lazy girl jobs” are evidence that remote employment is problematic, know that I consider these to be side effects of leadership failures, not specifically problems of remote employment.
+Before anyone writes to me to tell me that “overemployment” (working two full-time jobs), “quiet quitting,”’ and “lazy girl jobs” are evidence that remote employment is problematic, know that I consider these to be side effects of leadership and systems failures, not specifically problems of remote employment.
 I don’t believe the advantages of remote employment are outweighed by some workplace management challenges.

 Statue face-palming in shame